Jon Berti Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.
+- The Rangers pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have a 4.16 team ERA that ranks 16th across all MLB pitching staffs.
+- The Rangers have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

+- Rangers pitchers combine to allow 123 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.